J/$\psi$-hadron correlations at midrapidity in pp collisions at $\mathbf{\sqrt{\it s}}$ = 13 TeV

 \section{Systematic uncertainties}

-Several sources of systematic uncertainty affecting the \jpsi correlation functions are considered, including the reconstruction efficiency of charged hadrons, the fraction of \jpsi signal ($f(\mee)$) used in Eq.~\ref{eq:correlation}, the parameterization of the background correlation function $C_{\rm bkg}(\mee)$, the contamination with prompt \jpsi in the selected non-prompt \jpsi sample, and the fraction of \jpsi originating from beauty hadron decays ($f_{B}$).
+Several sources of systematic uncertainty affecting the \jpsi correlation functions are considered, including the reconstruction efficiency of the \jpsi and charged hadrons, the fraction of \jpsi signal ($f(\mee)$) used in Eq.~\ref{eq:correlation}, the parameterization of the background correlation function $C_{\rm bkg}(\mee)$, the contamination with prompt \jpsi in the selected non-prompt \jpsi sample, and the fraction of \jpsi originating from beauty hadron decays ($f_{B}$).
+The impact from the non-zero \jpsi polarization measured by the LHC~\cite{ALICE:2011gej, LHCb:2013izl} and Tevatron~\cite{CDF:2007msx} experiments is negligible.
+This is mainly due to the fact that the correlated charged hadron yields are reported per \jpsi trigger, and to the fact that the \jpsi efficiency variations due to the polarization scenarios allowed by the existing measurements do not alter the \jpsi distribution in any of the considered \jpsi \pt intervals.
 A summary with all the systematic uncertainties is given in Table~\ref{tab:systematics} and in the following we provide a detailed description.

 The systematic uncertainty on the associated hadron yield ranges between 2\% and 3\% and is dominated by the uncertainties on the ITS-TPC track matching efficiency, with a smaller contribution originating from the contamination with secondary particles.
 The uncertainty on the ITS-TPC matching is determined based on residual differences observed between data and MC simulations~\cite{ALICE:2017olh}.
 The uncertainty due to the contamination with secondary particles is estimated by alternatively using the longitudinal DCA component for extracting the fraction of secondaries, instead of the standard approach employing the transverse DCA.
 This uncertainty is considered fully correlated over ${\rm \Delta}\varphi$, \pttrig and \ptassoc.
-The uncertainty on the \jpsi efficiency correction largely cancels due to the per-trigger normalization.
-Residual effects are checked by repeating the analysis with variations of the electron candidate quality criteria and are found to be negligible.
+The uncertainty due to the electron tracking is negligible, mainly due to the per-trigger normalization.
+Residual effects are checked by repeating the analysis with variations of the electron candidate track quality criteria and are found to be negligible.